ambuda-org/vidyut/README.md

 Vidyut provides reliable infrastructure for Sanskrit software.

+Specifically, Vidyut aims to provide performant and high-quality solutions for the common problems that Sanskrit programmers face.
+Some of these problems include:

+- *Transliteration*, or conversion of Sanskrit text from one script to another. (भू → bhū)

+- *Word generation*, or converting bases and suffixes into complete words. (भू → भवति)

+- *Word lookup*, or mapping a complete word back to its bases and suffixes. (भवति → भू)

+- *Metrical analysis*, or understanding the meter used by a piece of Sanskrit text.

+- *Sandhi changes*, or applying and undoing the sound changes that occur between pieces of Sanskrit text. (चैव → च एव)

+- *Segmentation*, or splitting a piece of Sanskrit text into distinct words. (भवत्येव → भवति एव)

 Vidyut compiles to fast and efficient native code, and it can be bound to other programming languages with minimal work.
 We provide first-class support for Python and are eager to support other bindings as well.